Last Updated on April 21, 2026 by Ioana

 ✈️ Heading to Georgia soon?
 Check out these guides:

 Ioana is a Romanian-born solo traveler and full-time travel blogger who has explored 30+ countries since starting her solo adventures at age 31.
-She shares practical travel tips, detailed itineraries, and insider recommendations to help fellow travelers experience destinations like a local.
-Her blog gets 100K+ views per month and her Instagram community has 80K+ people.
-Her work has been featured in The Daily Express, Euronews, Bored Panda, Yahoo, MSN and more.
+She shares practical, experience-based travel tips, detailed itineraries, and insider recommendations to help you plan your trips with confidence and experience destinations like a local.
+Her blog gets 100K+ monthly readers and her Instagram community has 80K+ people.
+Her work has been featured in BBC, The Daily Express, Euronews, Bored Panda, Yahoo, MSN and more.
 Learn more about her here.